Monday, July 21, 2014

 New Public Laws

 Nothing to report.

-On April 9th, the House Committee on Natural Resources (Hastings) approved the following bills of interest to the National Park Service:
+On July 16th, the House Natural Resources Committee (Hastings) approved the following bills of interest to the National Park Service:

 New Bills Introduced